Louis0324/DDSP-Articulatory-Vocoder/README.md

 - Run `conda env create -f environment.yml` to create conda env

 ## Dataset prep
-1. Download paired EMA and speech data, such as [HRPC](https://yale.app.box.com/s/cfn8hj2puveo65fq54rp1ml2mk7moj3h).
+1. Download paired EMA and speech data, such as [HPRC](https://yale.app.box.com/s/cfn8hj2puveo65fq54rp1ml2mk7moj3h).
 2. Resample wav to be 16 kHz, and EMA data to be 200 Hz.
 3. Use `data_prep/batch_invert.ipynb` or other methods to extract pitch and loudness from waveform at 200 Hz.
 4. Use `data_split.ipynb` to generate jsons that define the test/val/train splits

 ## Training
 1. Edit the config yaml, which defines hyperparameters, training parameters, and file directories.
-2. Run `python vocoder/main.py -config bilstm.yaml` from the source directory to train.
+2. Run `python vocoder/main.py --config yamls/config.yaml` from the source directory to train.

 ## Test
 `vocoder/test.ipynb` contains code to produce waveforms using the DDSP articulator vocodoer.